jas97/interactive-reward-shaping/overview.md

   * **Initial solution**:
     * Linear reward shaping, at each step agent gets $\lambda * r_s$ added to original environment reward. r_s is predicted by $R_s$ for the agent's trajectory ending in current state
     * Using one feedback type per task.
+* **Evaluation**
+  * How many iterations should be performed?
+When can we stop the training?
+  * How to measure the performance of reward shaping?